2-4601/DooM-Docker/README.md

-A Dockerfile and build script to compile the latest version of GZDooM for Linux.
+A Dockerfile and build script to compile the latest version of GZDooM for Ubuntu Linux.
-Tested on Ubuntu 16.04 as the host OS.

 # Installation